Libina: Geography

 Libina is located about 12 km southeast of Šumperk and 33 km north of Olomouc.
 The municipal territory lies mostly in the Hanušovice Highlands, however, the built-up area is located in the northernmost tip of the Upper Morava Valley.
 The highest point is the hill Mladoňovský vrch at 547 m above sea level.

 History

 Libina was probably founded in the second half of 13th century.
-The first written mentioned of Libina is from 1358.
+The first written mention of Libina is from 1358.
+In the 14th, 15th and 16th centuries, it was owned by noble families of Sternberg, Cymburk and Zierotin.
+In 1568, Bedřich the Elder of Zierotin sold the village to the town of Uničov.

+Demographics

+Transport

+Libina is located on the railway line Šumperk–Vyškov via Olomouc.

 Sights

-The monuments of the municipality include the Church of St. George, Chapel of St. Anthony of Padua in Dolní Libina, and the Neorenaissance building of Langer's villa.
+The main landmark of Libina is the Church of Saint George.
+It is a Baroque building with Neoclassical elements, which was probably created by rebuilding an older church.

+An architecturally valuable building is Langer's Villa.
+It is a Neo-Renaissance house, which is an example of Neo-Palladianism.
+Today it houses the municipal library.